fysoul17/firebase_auth_simplify/README.md

 2. [Basic implementation](https://github.com/FirebaseExtended/custom-auth-samples/blob/master/kakao/KakaoLoginServer/app.js) at FirebaseExtended github.
 3. [Improved implementation](https://github.com/CoderSpinoza/custom-auth-samples/blob/kakao/update-versions/kakao/KakaoLoginServer/app.js) by CorderSpinoza at github.
 4. [Usage of userClaims](https://stackoverflow.com/a/58373886/12567737) at Stackoverflow.
-5. npm install --save request-promise to use 'request-promise module'
+5. npm install --save request request-promise to use 'request-promise module'

 **Note: Either using config.json file or using config 'firebase functions:config:set kakao.appid=your_kakao_app_id' for cloud function is recommended instead of coding it directely into cloud function code.
 Then, you can decalre like:**